What makes you different / unique?

-Why bother with an advanced motorcycle course / advanced rider training?
+Why bother with an advanced motorcycle course?

 Good question.
 You’ve got your driving license and have been driving cars for a while – what more could you need, right?